billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 Aim:		To provide a foundation for understanding Bitcoin and Blockchain.

 ## A Ethereum
 We will be using the Sepolia test network.
-If you have to setup your wallet, the details are:
+If you have to set up your wallet, the details are:

 * Network name: Sepolia
 * RPC Url: https://rpc.sepolia.org or https://sepolia.infura.io/